Doctoral degrees and career

 Refer to each programme for requirements regarding the number of credits and the academic composition.

-Application form for admission to a PhD programme at Nord University (pdf)
+Application form for admission to a PhD programme at Nord University (MS Word)

 Standard Admission Agreement June 2022 (English, pdf)